What Is Safari Redirects to Yahoo?

 - Macbook Pro

-What are the symptoms of Safari Redirects to Yahoo on your Mac?
+What Are The Symptoms of Safari Redirects to Yahoo On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: